-9. A member's self resignation from the Regulations Council is a voluntary action.
+9. A member's self-resignation from the Regulations Council is a voluntary action.

 A member may resign from the Regulations Council by stating the reasons for resignation.
 The announcement of resignation can be done via electronic email on the Council's mailing list.

-10. The Independent Board reserves the right to update the terms and conditions, statutes from time to time, in compliance with the existing rules and regulations of the association, including reserving the right to terminate the appointment to this Council at any time, without notice and without the due electoral process of removal, in the following scenario:
+10. The Independent Board reserves the right to update the terms and conditions, and statutes from time to time, in compliance with the existing rules and regulations of the association, including reserving the right to terminate the appointment to this Council at any time, without notice and the due electoral process of removal, in the following scenario:

-If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where Foundation has an active presence, either through a legal body representation or an affiliate network.
+If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where the Foundation has an active presence, either through a legal body representation or an affiliate network.

 11. The statutes of the Foundation and terms and conditions governing its functioning can be found here.
-The Independent Board reserves the right to dissolve the whole Regulations Council and initiate constitution of a new Regulations Council.
+The Independent Board reserves the right to dissolve the whole Regulations Council and initiate the constitution of a new Regulations Council.

 If the meeting took place outside the Foundation’s communications infrastructure, then the meeting minutes must be brought back to the notice of the Executive Council.

 Upon a successful nomination and having received a passed Council Resolution "Vote IN", a new Open Council member should file their supporting documents to the Open Constitution Membership Registry.
 A private link is generated by the Open Constitution system.